Workshop: November 30 - December 2, 2017

-Rita Krueger, Temple University (SEMINAR CONVENER)
+Rita Krueger, Temple University (Seminar Convener)

 Rita Krueger is a specialist in 18th-century Central European history.
 Her first book explored the early decades of Czech national sentiment among Bohemian elites and she has published other work on scientific institutions and the Bohemian Enlightenment.
-She is currently working on a biography of Empress Maria Theresa of Austria, as well as two other research projects – on medical authority in the Habsburg lands and on the politics of family life in the 18th-Century Austrian Empire.
+She is currently working on a biography of Empress Maria Theresa of Austria, as well as two other research projects – on medical authority in the Habsburg lands and one on the politics of family life in the 18th-Century Austrian Empire.
 Professor Krueger regularly teaches on Central European history, early modern and modern European history, and European gender history at Temple University.

 Scott Berg, Western Governors University

 Scott Berg wrote his dissertation on confessionalism and religious toleration in the Habsburg Empire from 1792-1867 and received his doctorate at Louisiana State University (LSU) in 2015.
 He performed his archival research from 2012 to 2014 in numerous archives in Vienna and Hungary and enjoyed visiting the old Habsburg lands across Central Europe, Eastern Europe, and the Balkans.
 He has published articles in Catholic Historical Review and Central European History.
-He currently works at Western Governors University and spends much of his spare time dealing with the irrational demands of his 2 toddlers.
+He currently works at Western Governors University and spends much of his spare time dealing with the irrational demands of his two toddlers.

 Caleb Karges, Concordia University Irvine